raShMan777/configs/WG101N2884.mpv/README.md

 # mpv-settings
 my settings for MPV (Windows/Mac/Linux Compatible)

-might not be suitable for your pc, but if you have any recommendations, just tell me, or just make a pull request.
-If i like it, i put it in.

 # Installation
 Depending on your Operating System, you need to place the stuff inside the zip in a certain directory.
 The root directory needs to look like this: